• Skip to main content

 Promoting Rail

-How are you reminding your community about the station and encouraging people to return to using the train?
+How are you reminding your community about the station and encouraging people to travel by train?
+Also included in this category is projects and activities to promote walking and cycling to and from the station either for commuting or for leisure activities.

 Sustainability

-Nominations can be submitted by Friends Groups, Community Rail Partnerships, train companies, local authorities (including town and parish councils) or any other interested stakeholders.
+Nominations can be submitted by Friends Groups, Community Rail Partnerships, train operating companies, transport authorities, local authorities (including town and parish councils) or any other interested stakeholders.

 Mark Barker